-(Taken from 'JESUS OF NAZARETH' - Pope Benedict XVI) [To be read slowly and meditatively]
+(Taken from 'JESUS OF NAZARETH' - Pope Benedict XVI) [To be read slowly and meditatively] - Prepared by Fr Wilfred D'Souza SDB

-INTRODUCTION "When they had sung a hymn they went out to the Mount of Olives "(Mt 26: 30) Jesus' final meal was first and foremost an act of worship - a prayer as of praise and thanksgiving.
+INTRODUCTION: "When they had sung a hymn they went out to the Mount of Olives" (Mt 26: 30).
+Jesus' final meal was first and foremost an act of worship - a prayer as of praise and thanksgiving.
 Still praying Jesus goes out into the night with his disciples.
-Jesus goes out into the night during which he will have to take upon himself the destiny of the Lamb - reminding us how Israel was saved from Egypt through the blood of the lamb (Ex 12)
+Jesus goes out into the night during which he will have to take upon himself the destiny of the Lamb - reminding us how Israel was saved from Egypt through the blood of the lamb (Ex 12).

-Let us begin our time accompanying Jesus and sing: Hymn
+Let us begin our time accompanying Jesus and sing: Hymn: Any Apprpriate hymn...

-LEADER: On each of the previous nights (in Holy Week) Jesus has withdrawn to Bethany.
+LEADER: On each of the previous nights (in Holy Week) Jesus had withdrawn to Bethany.
 On this night, which he celebrated as his Passover night, he follows the law to remain in within the city of Jerusalem.
 He is in full knowledge as he approaches the betrayer and the hour of the Passion.
-"They went a place which is called Gethsemane; and he said to his disciples 'Sit here, while I pray".
-(Mk 14:32) Nearby was a natural cave which could have offered Jesus and his disciples a safe, if not comfortable place to spend the night.
+"They went to a place which is called Gethsemane; and he said to his disciples 'Sit here, while I pray" (Mk 14:32).
+Nearby was a natural cave which could have offered Jesus and his disciples a safe, if not comfortable place to spend the night.

-SILENT REFLECTION
+SILENT REFLECTION: